 Affected birds show non-specific clinical signs including reduced feed intake, weakness, diarrhoea, dehydration, weight loss, depression and reduced egg production.
 Palpation often reveals an enlarged bursa of Fabricius and sometimes an enlarged liver.
 The disease can be immunosuppressant which increases susceptibility to other diseases.

-A subclinical disease syndrome characterised by depressed egg production in the absence of tumour formation is more important economically than mortality from lymphoid leukosis.
+A subclinical disease syndrome characterised by depressed egg production in the absence of tumour formation is economically more important than mortality from Lymphoid Leukosis.

-Lymphoid leukosis is caused by certain members of the leukosis/sarcoma group of avian retroviruses.
-These viruses are commonly called avian leukosis viruses and belong to subgroups A, B, C, D, E, and J. Subgroups A and B have been most prevalent in western countries, until the emergence of subgroup J.
+Lymphoid Leukosis is caused by certain members of the Leukosis/sarcoma group of avian retroviruses.
+These viruses are commonly called avian Leukosis viruses and belong to subgroups A, B, C, D, E, and J. Subgroups A and B have been most prevalent in western countries, until the emergence of subgroup J.

 The virus can be vertically transmitted (passed directly from parent to offspring).
 Hens with subclinical disease usually shed virus or viral antigen into the albumen of eggs.
 Chickens infected at hatching shed virus their entire lives.
 Horizontal transmission (spread from bird to bird) can occur by the faecal-oral route but is of secondary importance to vertical transmission.

-Some chickens have specific genetic resistance to infection with certain subgroups of avian leukosis virus, although genetic resistance is unlikely to replace the need for reduction or eradication of the virus.
+Some chickens have specific genetic resistance to infection with certain subgroups of avian Leukosis virus, although genetic resistance is unlikely to replace the need for reduction or eradication of the virus.
 Thus far, vaccination for tumour prevention has not been promising.
 However, recombinant vaccines have been developed that can induce antibodies in breeders to ensure protective maternal antibodies in chicks and these may be useful to assist with eradication programs.